Diabetes tests and checkupsRoutine diabetes tests; Diabetes - prevention

 Once a year, you should have a urine test that looks for a protein called albumin.

 This test looks for a protein called albumin in a urine sample.
-Albumin can also be measured using a blood test or another urine test called the prot...
+Albumin can also be measured using a blood test or another urine test, called the pro...

 Your doctor will also have you take a blood test every year that measures how well your kidneys work.